renovatebot/renovate/docs/usage/configuration-options.md

 Note: Renovate will wait for the set duration to pass for each **separate** version.
 Renovate does not wait until the package has seen no releases for x time-duration(`minimumReleaseAge`).
 `minimumReleaseAge` is not intended to help with slowing down fast releasing project updates.
-If you want to slow down PRs for a specific package, setup a custom schedule for that package.
+If you want to slow down PRs for a specific package, set up a custom schedule for that package.
 Read [our selective-scheduling help](./noise-reduction.md#selective-scheduling) to learn how to set the schedule.

 If the time since the release is less than the set `minimumReleaseAge` a "pending" status check is added to the branch.